jackdobinson/aopp_obs_toolchain/USAGE.md

 * The residual is calculated by subtracting the clean map from the original data
 * The pixel selection metric is set equal to the absolute value of the residual
 * Pixels in the selection metric above a specified threshold create the selection mask.
 The threshold can be calculated one of two ways
-  - A static threshold, e.g. a fraction of the brightest pixel in the selection metric (range from 0->1, normally 0.3)
+  - A static threshold, e.g., a fraction of the brightest pixel in the selection metric (range from 0->1, normally 0.3)
-  - An adaptive threshold, e.g. the maximum fraction difference Otsu threshold calculated from the selection metric
+  - An adaptive threshold, e.g., the maximum fraction difference Otsu threshold calculated from the selection metric
 * The selection mask is applied to the residual, and the selected pixels of the residual are copied into a new array called the current components and multiplied by the loop gain (range from 0->1, normally 0.02)
 * The current components are added to the component map
 * The current components are conolved with the PSF to create the "current convolved map"